 Add LTL products via CSV:

-1. In the Merchant Dashboard, navigate to Products > Add New Products > Product CSV File.
+1. In the Merchant Dashboard, navigate to Products > Add/Edit Products with CSV.
 Download the template CSV file and input “Yes” in the optional column, “Is LTL” for any LTL products.

-2. Be sure to fill out the column “Shipping Time” to provide a shipping time range estimate for your customers.
+2. Be sure to fill out the column “TTD by Country” to provide a shipping time estimate for your customers.
 This estimate will serve as a reference for customers to know when to expect to be contacted by the shipping carrier regarding delivery.
 Once all relevant fields are completed, you can upload the CSV file to finish adding the LTL product.

 Add LTL products via API:

-Merchants can use “/api/v2/product/add” and input values to relevant parameters:
+Merchants can use /api/v3/products and input values to relevant parameters:

 Receive an LTL order

-1. In the Merchant Dashboard, navigate to Orders > Action Required to locate your unfulfilled orders.
-An LTL order will be marked with a “Less-Than-Truckload” flag under the “View Product (SKU)” column.
-When you hover over the flag, more information about this order and fulfillment requirement will be displayed.
-See screenshot below for details:
+1. In the Merchant Dashboard, navigate to Orders > Unfulfilled Orders to locate your unfulfilled orders.
+An LTL order will be marked with a “Less-Than-Truckload” flag under the “Product” column:

-2. Under the column “Days to Fulfill”, you will see that LTL orders have up to 14 calendars to be marked as “shipped”.
-Note that this is different from the fulfillment requirement outlined in Merchant Policy 5.1, which currently applies to non-LTL orders.
+2. Under the column “Days to Fulfill”, you will see that LTL orders have up to 14 calendar days to be marked as “shipped.”
+Note that this is different from the fulfillment requirement outlined in the Merchant Policy, Fulfillment, which currently applies to non-LTL orders.

 If you primarily use API to fulfill orders, you may distinguish LTL orders from the rest by referring to the “is_ltl” attribute from the output of the order object.